ganeshrvel/pub-rules/README.md

 final groupRule = GroupRules(
   [rule], // value; List of Rules
-  name: 'Textbox Group', // placeholder value which will be used while displaying errors );
+  name: 'Group name', // placeholder value which will be used while displaying errors );

 print(groupRule.error);